chromium/ballista/requester/README.md

-# Web Actions sample requester
+# Ballista sample requester

 **Author:** Matt Giuca <<mgiuca@chromium.org>>

-This is a simple web app with a text file, that allows you to open the text file in an external editor using Web Actions.
-As it uses the Web Actions polyfill, it currently only works in conjunction with the app in the `handler` directory.
+This is a simple web app with a text file, that allows you to open the text file in an external editor using Ballista.
+As it uses the Ballista polyfill, it currently only works in conjunction with the app in the `handler` directory.

 The app requires a web browser with support for [Service